vishalsinhadev/qgrid/README.md

 # qgrid
-Advanced Grid and widgets use for extended functionality for a grid
+This is a Advanced grid view for yii 2 with extended feature like:

+# Mass Action
+# Label Column
+# Custom Action Column
+# Compatible with bootstrap 4